malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    only works for smaller test problems.
 Once the number of qubits in the embedding being run is greater than ~16 it becomes infeasible for ExactSolver() to do.

+   Map directly to DWave graph:
+      in Lump-Annealer-Encoding-From-Gate-Circuit/composite_map_directly_to_Dwave_graph

+      Each gate can be embedded into a unit cell of the Dwave graph.

 TODO: